OpenTalker/StyleHEAT/README.md

 Please directly using `bash bash/download.sh` to pre-process the checkpoints.

-Please download our [pre-trained model](https://drive.google.com/drive/folders/1-m47oPsa3kxjgK5eSJ8g8sHzG4zr2oRc?usp=sharing) and put it in ./checkpoints.
+Or you can manually download our [pre-trained model](https://drive.google.com/drive/folders/1-m47oPsa3kxjgK5eSJ8g8sHzG4zr2oRc?usp=sharing) and put it in ./checkpoints.

 | Model | Description
 | :--- | :----------